tkn-tub/ns3-gym/src/netanim/doc/animation.rst

 7. <wpacket> element

 This element describes a packet over wireless links being transmitted at some node and received at another.

-The reception details are described in its associated rx element
+The reception details are described in its associated rx element.
  Attributes are::

    fromId = Node Id transmitting the packet